goodcorn/gettingdata/README.md

 Getting and Cleaning Data Course Project
 ===========
-## This repo is for the course project of Getting and Cleaning Data
+## This repo is for the course project of Getting and Cleaning Data.
-## This README.md in the repo describes how the script works.
+This README.md in the repo describes how the script works.
 The key R script is called run_analysis.R.

 ## The source of the project data
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip